 In the Changeset Comment type (or just copy and paste):

 Well done and thank you, you have successfully mapped an area that has never been mapped before!!
-Now head back to the Huckathon.org tab which will now have different buttons.
+Now head back to the Huckathon.org tab which will now have different buttons from the ones that you saw.
 If you finished mapping your square then please click the big green button, if you didn’t finish then please click the red button:

 Either way, you will then be taken to a new square and you can start the process all over again!

-Once again, thankyou again for taking part in the Mapathon - this is really important work that will change people's lives for the better!
+Once again, thankyou again for taking part in the #Huckathon - this is really important work that will change people’s lives for the better!